mickwar/logistic-model/README.md

 We need to ensure that both training and test sets have the same number of columns post-transformation.

+Since there are so many variables, it would be too time consuming to go through each one and decide which transformation (whether scaling or one-hot encoding) needs to be done.
+So, based on a set of criteria, we automatically determine the transformation to apply.

+This method has the disadvantage of retaining useless variables (i.e. they don't contribute to the overall prediction), but with a fast enough model that point is moot.
+We might also miss some outliers during the process.
+But it sure beats cherry-picking every variable.

 ### Numerical variables

 Every numerical variable (either discrete or continuous) is scaled to have mean 0 and standard deviation 1.

+We then check the following:

-If the standard deviation of a variable was 0, then that variable was removed.
+- If the standard deviation of a variable was 0, then that variable was removed.
 Such a variable adds no value.

-If a strictly positive variable has a range (i.e. difference between the maximum and the minimum) which spans at least 10 standard deviations, then the logarithm is applied first.
+- If a strictly positive variable has a range (i.e. difference between the maximum and the minimum) which spans at least 10 standard deviations, then the logarithm is applied first.
 This will help deal with long-tailed distributions.

-If there are missing values, then an indicator (dummy) variable is created.
+- If there are missing values, then an indicator (dummy) variable is created.
 In the dummy variable, a 1 indicates missing and a 0 indicates not missing.
 The missing values in the original variable are set to 0.